Shubham0315/GIT-Commands/README.md

 **1. Working Directory (Workspace)**
 - Location where actual project files are present
 - Files here are called untracked files
+- It is location on developer's local machine

 **2. Staging area**
 - We cannot commit the files from workspace into local repository (1st stage to 3rd).
 It should go through staging area